jpernst/alto/README.md

 ## WARNING

-Because Alto interacts with global C state via dynamic linking, having multiple versions of Alto in one project could lead to unsafetly.
+Because Alto interacts with global C state via dynamic linking, having multiple versions of Alto in one project could lead to unsafety.
 Please make sure only one version of Alto is in your dependency tree at any given time.

 ## API Usage